Japan: Strong earthquake hits Fukushima | DW | 13.02.2021

-An earthquake with a magnitude of 7.1 hit off the coast of eastern Japan on Saturday, the Japan Meteorological Agency said.
+At least eight people were injured in Fukushima and another ten in Miyagi on Saturday, after a 7.1 magnitude earthquake hit off the coast of eastern Japan, public broadcaster NHK reported.

-The epicenter of the earthquake was off the coast of Fukushima prefecture at a depth of 60 kilometers (36 miles), the agency said.
+The epicenter of the quake was off the coast of Fukushima prefecture at a depth of 60 kilometers (36 miles), the Japan Meteorological Agency said.

-There was no information about damage or casualties, and there is no danger of a tsunami, the authorities said.

-Some trains in northeastern Japan have stopped running, as authorities check for potential damage.

 Nuclear facilities checked

-Authorities also said that there were no reported irregularities at the Fukushima Daiichi nuclear power plant, or any other nuclear facilities, according to Japanese public broadcaster NHK.
+Authorities said that there were no reported irregularities at the Fukushima Daiichi nuclear power plant, or any other nuclear facilities, according to NHK.

+The Tokyo Electric Power Company (TEPCO) confirmed the same on Twitter later.

 People in Tokyo and Miyagi reportedly felt the shaking of the earthquake, which took place at around 11:08 p.m. local time (1408 UTC).